 - STEM: PK-6 teacher development emphasis, particularly in math AND measure results.

-- Alignment: Ensure seamless transition for students from independent school districts and community colleges to universities AND track success.
+- Alignment: Ensure seamless transition for students from independent school districts and community colleges to university.
+And track their successes.

 Our perspective is expansive; reaching from the time a child enters public education until the time they leave college, to assure that the Texas A&M System has done everything in its control for Texas students to be successful in their academic pursuits and careers.